 Is there a customer-based restriction?
 Request that any limitation on your future ability to work for or have contact with your employer's customers be limited to those customers with whom you had contact during your employment or, even better, during the last six months or year of your employment.
 Also, if you will be bringing customers to the employment relationship, you should specify that the prohibition does not apply to any customers with whom your relationship predated your employment.

 What is the duration of the restriction?
 It's in your best interest to negotiate the shortest duration you can get.
 You also should attempt to get some protections against being fired.
 This can be done with language specifying that in the event you are involuntarily terminated, the duration of the restriction shall be equal to the number of weeks of severance pay you receive.
 This means if you receive a year's severance pay, you would be restricted from competing for a year.
 If you receive no severance pay, there would be no restrictions.

 Are there any provisions for damages?
-Because economic loss for violation of a non-compete agreement can be difficult for an employer to prove, many non-compete agreements specify an amount of damages that must be paid by the employee for a violation of the agreement.
+Because economic loss for violation of a non-compete agreement can be difficult for an employer to prove, many non-compete agreements specify the amount of damages that must be paid by the employee for a violation of the agreement.
 The amount of these "liquidated damages" need not be based on an actual loss.
-Some agreements also specify that an employee found to be in violation must pay the employer's attorneys fees and return any profits made to the employer.
-There provisions are not in your best interest and you should ask that they be eliminated.
+Some agreements also specify that an employee found to be in violation must pay the employer's attorney fees and return any profits made to the employer.
+These provisions are not in your best interest and you should ask that they be eliminated.